 On the disposal of the investments in subsidiaries, the difference between the net disposal proceeds and the carrying amount of the investments is recognised in profit or loss.

-5.7 PROPERTY, PLANT AND EQUIPMENT
+5.7 PLANT AND EQUIPMENT

-Property, plant and equipment, other than freehold land and buildings, are stated at cost less accumulated depreciation and impairment losses, if any.
+Plant and equipment are stated at cost less accumulated depreciation and impairment losses, if any.